 According to a report from the luxury bench marker L2, Chinese interest in western beauty & cosmetics products was slightly declining whereas South Korean beauty had seen strong results.
 Figures showed that about one-quarter of the cosmetic imports in China came from their neighbor South Korea.
 The research director of L2 declared that South Korea is the source of beauty innovation and that numerous products originating from it were copied by several western brands (including bb cream and cushion compacts).

 South Korean cosmetic products were on the verge of seriously contending with western brands as the online and offline brands were developing their market.
 Chinese beauty bloggers and vloggers already started to talk about these rising beauty products, introducing them to a broad audience made of millions of Chinese potential customers.

 Read as well: China K-Beauty market guide

 What were the main factors for the South Korean cosmetics fever in China?

 K-pop & Cosmetics: more fashion

 The rising popularity of fashion magazines, beauty bloggers & vloggers, the K-pop celebrities is furthering the expansion of the South Korean beauty industry in China.
-Reports showed that the value of South Korean products imported to China has increased by 250%, 126% of which come from the beauty products only.
-The western brands that had settled on the Chinese market long ago, are witnessing a fall in the Chinese interest.
+Reports showed that the value of South Korean products imported to China has increased by 250%, 126% of which come from beauty products only.
+The western brands that had settled on the Chinese market long ago, are witnessing a fall in Chinese interest.